xrettle/WFGY/TensionUniverse/BlackHole/Q082_binding_problem.md

 They do not solve the binding problem but can rule out ineffective or inconsistent encodings at the effective layer.

+In all experiments below, episodes that fall into `S_sing_bind` are treated as out-of-domain.
+They are excluded from tension estimation and reported separately as indications that the chosen encoding or experimental protocol does not cover those cases.

 ### Experiment 1: Behavioral binding stress test with illusory conjunctions

 *Goal:*